Arnaroo/INDEGRA/README.md

 python3 ./INDEGRA_scripts/INDEGRA.py --bam_file ${BamFiles} --Condition ${Condition} --samples ${Samples} --output_file "${out}/"
 ```

 Two additional options can be used, -k (equivalent to --keep_temp) to keep temporary files in the /tmp folder, and -c (equivalent to --clean_bam) to produce a bam files containing only reads that were not discarded during any of the INDEGRA steps.
-Note that this option is not recommended by default as it significantly slows down the runtime of the pipeline.

 ### Example of output files